History begins with Benard Seinsheimer Corporation, a paper wholesaler in Cincinnati, Ohio.

 Clopay begins manufacturing insulated sandwich constructed doors for the residential and commercial markets.

-Acquires Ideal Door® and Phenix Door, two Wisconsin-based door companies.
+Acquires Ideal Door® and Phoenix Door, two Wisconsin-based door companies.

 Introduces new Leaded-Look windows, a first in the garage door industry.